Aeval/AncientBotPublic/ReadMe.md

 * !ping: Displays server and API ping

-* !stats [match ID #]: Returns very basic stats about the game in a neat little embed complete with the winning team's symbol
+* !match [match ID #]: Returns very basic stats about the game in a neat little embed complete with the winning team's symbol

+* !recent [match ID # or Player Username]: Returns a summary of the each of the last 5 games played by the user provided